Modern Slavery Act 2015

 Activities to be undertaken in the next 12 months

-Training will continue to be developed and delivered to all appropriate personnel, targeting those areas of the business that the Company identifies as posing the greatest risk from a slavery or human trafficking perspective.
+Training will continue to be developed and delivered to all appropriate personnel, targeting those areas of the business which the Company identifies as posing the greatest risk from a slavery or human trafficking perspective.
 Work on our proposed Code of Conduct will include training designed to help our workforce understand how to put our values into practice in their daily working lives and manage ethical dilemmas they may encounter.

 Staff will be instructed that they are expected to report concerns, with management being tasked to act upon any reports.